vechain/grant-program/applications/vns-domains.md

 - Team Name: VNS
 - Payment Address: USDC (ERC 20) payment address.
 We don't accept payments for the program in other currencies at this stage.

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*
+Please keep them safe.*.

 ### Overview